Aosdána: Stipend (Cnuas)

-Saoi
+Honour - Saoi

-The title of Saoi (lit. "wise one") is the highest honour that members of Aosdána can bestow upon a fellow member.
-No more than seven living members can be so honoured at one time.
+The title of Saoi (lit. "wise one") is a national honour that members of Aosdána can bestow upon a fellow member.
+No more than seven living members (previously five) can be so honoured at one time.
 The honour is conferred by the President of Ireland in a ceremony during which a gold torc is placed around the neck of the recipient by the President.

-As of February 2025, the current living Saoithe are:
+As of February 2025, the current living Saoithe were: